Cattle Producers Call Nebraska Brand Rules Obsolete

 The group is represented by Katherine Spohn of the Bruning Law Group.

-William Bunce, executive director of the Nebraska Brand Committee and chief brand inspector, has not returned a request for comment.
+William Bunce, executive director of the Nebraska Brand Committee and chief brand inspector, declined to comment, citing pending litigation.